 Many of us are still stuck inside - whether due to local restrictions, personal choice, or a lack of work-life balance.
 In any case, whatever state you live in, things certainly aren’t ‘back to normal’ yet, and options are relatively limited when it comes to activities and outings.

 So long as travel is permitted, what remains constant is our access to nature.
-At the beginning of the pandemic last year, many people across the globe took full advantage of nature’s benefits, picking up new hobbies; from foraging, to hiking, to nature photography.
+At the beginning of the pandemic, people across the globe took full advantage of nature’s benefits — picking up new hobbies from foraging, to hiking, to nature photography.

 Texino calls for a ‘return to nature!’
-The novelty of those initial new hobbies and of forging new patterns doesn’t have to wear thin, and though we are working through tough times, setting aside time outside is vital.
+The novelty of those initial new hobbies and of forging new patterns doesn’t have to wear thin.
+Though we are working through tough times, setting aside time outside is vital.

 There’s never been a better time to reconnect with nature.
 That hike - that trail - that beach - that dusty track - is practically calling your name!

-Despite the ‘social options’ available to us through technology (FaceTime, Zoom, messaging, etc), you’ll have heard that “we’ve never been so disconnected”.
-This has become a cliché simply because, in this case, it’s true.
-Many of us have retreated into our shells, into our work, and into the fear that has in part started to rule our lives; so much so that it can feel as though we’ve lost parts of ourselves.
+Despite the ‘social options’ available to us through technology (FaceTime, Zoom, messaging, etc), you’ll hear that “we’ve never been so disconnected”.
+This has almost become a cliché because, in this case, it’s true.
+Many of us have retreated into our shells, into our work, and into the fear that has in part started to rule our lives.
+So much so that it can feel as though we’ve lost parts of ourselves.
 The sense of disconnection is not only a social one but, on another level, it has to do with how we relate to and place ourselves within the world.

 Nature gives us perspective.
 It is easy to forget that the sun shines and ants crawl, and that we’re each a part of a larger whole, when we’re cooped up inside, doom-scrolling, and occasionally watching funny videos of cats on the internet (that’s not a ‘break’ 🧐).